Snaacky/thewiki/docs/getting-started/torrenting.md

 ### Port Forwarding

 Port forwarding allows computers on other networks to be able to access services behind your network.
-Opening ports allows your client to have better connectability, resulting in faster speeds.
+Opening ports gives your client better connectability, enabling you to download from seeders with closed ports and upload to leechers with closed ports much faster.

 A quick breakdown of expected performance is below: